jfoster17/glue-map/README.md

 Then create a new virtual environment using `conda` or `mamba`:

-`conda env create -f environment.yml`
+`conda env create -c conda-forge -f environment.yml`

 Activate the new environment: